The Entrepreneurship Certificate

 This program gives students the opportunity to develop leadership skills, while also learning what it takes to be an entrepreneur.
 The certificate consists of three, 3-credit courses: "Advanced Entrepreneurial Mindset and Innovation" (ENTR 571), "Advanced Startup Business Model" (ENTR 572), and "Advanced Strategies to Pitch and Launch Your Startup" (ENTR 573).
 In ENTR 571 grad students lead teams to engage in creative problem-solving, and develop and test solutions using an "opportunity discovery canvas" approach.
 In ENTR 572 grad students oversee a team's cyclical process of trial, feedback and retrial while testing entrepreneurial ideas using a creative "lean canvas" approach to constructing a business model.
 In ENTR 573, grad students are leaders as the teams develop a sales and marketing roadmap, and prepare formal pitches for potential investors and partners.

-Both certificate programs culminate with a formal juried pitch competition, and the student teams have a chance to participate in the annual high-profile pitch competition, Telebrands Inventors Day for Aspiring Entrepreneurs, with a $10,000 prize for the winning team of students.
+Both certificate programs culminate with a formal juried pitch competition, and the student teams have a chance to participate in the annual high-profile pitch competition, Telebrands Inventors Day for Aspiring Entrepreneurs, in May with a $10,000 prize for the winning team of students.
 Students who complete all three courses will receive a Certificate of Entrepreneurship issued by the Feliciano Center for Entrepreneurship and School of Business.